 No. You’re still entitled to your three pre-booked FastPasses whether or not you get a boarding group for Rise of the Resistance.
 And just like always, once you use those three you can book additional ones one at a time.

 No one knows.
 At least not outside of Disney management.
 The boarding groups are still being distributed within seconds, so I wouldn’t count on it ending any time soon.
-I would be shocked if it lasted beyond a year from the ride’s opening though, and expect it to end by the summer.

 Please let me know if you have any other Rise of the Resistance boarding pass questions in the comments!
 I’m happy to help.

 Amazing post!
 Thank you for providing such an amazing information.
 I’m heading to WDW in April and am hoping to snag a good boarding group.
 I’ll definitely be reviewing this post before I go.